 Among the unit’s countless features is a built-in burr grinder with 18 grind settings, a telescoping brew spout for different cup heights to keep the mess minimal, and a cup warmer.

 You can see the unit in action here:

-BEST FOR: This is a great model for easy setup, easy use, and amazing espresso.
+BEST SUITED FOR: This is a great model for easy setup, easy use, and amazing espresso.
 Perfect for a serious espresso fanatic who wants to be able to walk up and make an espresso.